fedorenko22116/request-bundle/readme.md

 }
 ```

 That's all.
-This will require `foo_bar` parameter to be present in request, query or attributes. \
+This will require `foo_bar` parameter to be present in request, query, cookie, head or attribute (All types you can find in `RequestStorage`). \
 Then use it in controller:
 ```php
     /**